-Assignment #10: Executive Summary of Policy Proposal and Implementation Plan.
-Write a brief executive summary of your the public health problem you plan to address, the proposed policy, key components of the policy, and proposed implementation plan.
-(15 points)
+Assignment #7: Executive Summary of Policy Proposal and Implementation Plan.
+Write a brief executive summary of the public health problem you plan to address, the proposed policy, key components of the policy, proposed implementation plan, and final talking points.
+(20 points)